IamGPIO/Bitaxe-Kick-Stand/README.md

 There are two versions of the "Kick Stand" file sets.
 The two versions are "With Logo" and "Without Logo".

-"With Logo": Recess for a bespoke Bitaxe sticker of which files are in this repository.
+"With Logo": Recess for a bespoke Bitaxe sticker of which image file is in this repository.
-"Without Logo": No recess.
+"No Logo": No recess.

+Note: If you get Bitaxe Stickers made, they must be exactly 29.5mm wide x 12.8mm high.

 They have been drawn in Fusion360 by myself (IamGPIO) of www.thesolomining.co